Shivam2906-ui/Shopping-Cart-Application/README.md

 This project is a fully functional e-commerce web application built using React JS, Redux Toolkit, and CSS.
 The application allows users to browse products, add items to their cart, and manage their purchases seamlessly.

+You can view the live version of this project here: [Live Demo](https://chic-peony-194927.netlify.app)

 ## Install dependencies:
 - npm install
 ## Start the development server: